kagnlp/Awesome-Agentic-Security/README.md

 ## 📖 Overview

 The transition from passive LLMs to autonomous **LLM-agents** marks a paradigm shift in cybersecurity.
-While agents offer powerful capabilities for offensive and defensive operations, they introduce a new class of inherent security risks.
+While these agents can act as powerful tools for both offensive and defensive operations, the very agentic context introduces a new class of inherent security risks.

 This repository maintains the resources, taxonomy, and paper list associated with our survey: **"A Survey on Agentic Security: Applications, Threats and Defenses"**.

-We structure the field around three interdependent pillars:
+In this work we present the first holistic survey of the agentic security landscape, structured to answer three key questions a security researcher would ask:

+- _“What can agents do for my security?”_
+- _“How can they be attacked?”_
+- _“How do I stop them?”_

+To this end, we define three pillars of taxonomy:
 1.  **Applications:** How agents are used in Red/Blue teaming.
 2.  **Threats:** Vulnerabilities inherent to agentic systems (e.g., indirect injection, memory poisoning).
 3.  **Defenses:** Countermeasures to harden agentic systems.